quarkiverse/quarkiverse/docs/Home.md

 ## Getting an extension onboarded:

 1. The first step is to create or pick an **Extension Proposal** ticket in the [Quarkus issue tracker](https://github.com/quarkusio/quarkus/issues) and let us know if you are interested in leading the development of this extension by commenting on the issue.
-The Quarkus team will review and discuss with you and community if the proposal extension should belong to core or live in the Quarkiverse Hub.
+The Quarkus team will review and discuss with you and community if the proposal extension should belong to the main repository or live in the Quarkiverse Hub.
 2. When decided, the Quarkiverse Team will initialize the repository in the Quarkiverse organization for you with skeleton code ready.
 Until then, if not already done, you can start implementing your extension from a skeleton with this command:
 ```shell
 mvn io.quarkus:quarkus-maven-plugin:create-extension \